+A good rule of thumb is take your image and then look at your wreath.
+Does the color look correct?
 Reds can be difficult to photograph.
 You can adjust the color on your image using software, but most of the time you may only need to brighten a little and up the contrast a tiny bit.

 Be careful that you don't adjust your color too much.
 Images will never look the same from one device to another but for the most part there isn't that much difference.

 When taking product images, keep the product close by when editing.
 That way you can tell if the color looks true or not.

 For our tutorials we will sometimes show the wreath on our work table or pegboard behind us, but we always take an image of it on a door too.

-Your backdrop can be a door, wooden fence, room divider, free standing door etc. Showing the wreath in it's "normal habitat" helps to show the size in proportion to the door versus a wreath with a blank background.
+Your backdrop can be a door, wooden fence, room divider, free standing door etc. Showing the wreath in its "normal habitat" helps to show the size in proportion to the door versus a wreath with a blank background.

 If you don't have a pretty front door, or one that doesn't lend itself well to photography, visit a friend who does!
 Or if your door color doesn't do anything for the wreath....take it somewhere else.
 You an also hang your wreath on a fence, on a tree, a garden gate.
 Just take the wreath and walk around outside, look for a place to photograph.
-You might be surprised to find a spot in your back yard you hadn't even thought about.
+You might be surprised to find a spot in your backyard you hadn't even thought about.